RizalHabibi/Bodyweight-Exercise-Classification-Using-CNN-LSTM/README.md

 # Bodyweight-Exercise-Classification-Using-CNN-LSTM
- Bodyweight Exercise Classification Using CNN-LSTM

-# Bodyweight Exercise Classification Using CNN-BiLSTM

 A computer vision and deep learning project for real-time classification of bodyweight exercises using MediaPipe Pose and a CNN-BiLSTM architecture.